u10int/URBMediaFocusViewController/README.md

 Note that currently if you disable the parallax effect, the background blur will also be disabled.

-By default, tapping on the image will not dismiss the focus view, but tapping outside of the image bounds will.
-You can change this by setting `shouldDismissOnTap` to `YES` on your `URBMediaFocusViewController` instance, which will allow tapping directly on the image to dismiss:
+By default, tapping on the image will not dismiss the focus view (as controlled by `shouldDismissOnTap`), but tapping outside of the image bounds will.
+You can change this by setting `shouldDismissOnImageTap` to `YES` on your `URBMediaFocusViewController` instance, which will allow tapping directly on the image to dismiss:

-	self.shouldDismissOnTap = YES;
+	self.shouldDismissOnImageTap = YES;

 ## TODO

 - ~~Add CocoaPods spec~~ (added 11/15/2013)
 - Support for handling device orientation changes
-- Support for focusing in image from a web view (issue #6)
+- ~~Support for focusing in image from a web view (issue #6)~~ (added 1/5/2014)
 - Add support for loading videos similar to the method for remote photos
 - Consider adding support for additional present/dismiss transition animations